Disclaimer – This post contains affiliate links. We may receive a commission based on a purchase. Thank you for your support.

 I have used a few different types of fabric in my quest to make the perfect bag and what I seem to like most is the

-You really have your choice of filling; wheat, corn (NOT popcorn haha) pot or pearl barley, dried cherry pits and my new favorite flax seeds.
+You really have your choice of filling; wheat, corn (NOT popcorn haha) pot or pearl barley, dried cherry pits and my new favourite flax seeds.
 I really like the way the flax seeds feel in the bag and they don’t give off the smell that grains can give off when they get hot.

 These are the materials –